Anthonyrajlucas/django-anto-restaurant-booking-system/README.md

 -**Contact us** contains relevant information visible to all users;

 * FLOWCHARTS <br>
-The Flowchart for my program was created using <b>LucidChart</b> and it visually represents how the system works.<br>
+The Flowchart for my program was created using <b>pencil</b> and it visually represents how the system works.<br>

 [![N|Solid](media/flowchart.png)](media/flowchart.png)<br>

 ### Skeleton<hr>
 **Wireframes**<br>

+The wireframes below were created the start of the project building.

 The wireframes for mobile and desktop were created with [Balsamiq](https://balsamiq.com/) tool.

 **Home Page**